Citadel’s 2017 #UNSelfie Contest

 This is just a small portion of what Team CMMD has done for the community, there are many other great projects happening all year.
 This team has done so much more for me than just providing a volunteer opportunity, it is has given me a community with my teammates and a purpose in helping others.

-Citadel provides banking, investments, and insurance services to more than 200,000 customers and 250 companies.
-At $3 billion in assets, it is one of the area’s largest locally owned financial institutions, proudly serving residents of Bucks, Chester, Delaware, Lancaster, Montgomery, and Philadelphia counties.
-Citadel ranked first in the 2016 Callahan & Associates Return of the Member scoring index among all credit unions in the nation, and was named one of the best performing credit unions in the nation by SNL Financial.
+Citadel Credit Union is a not-for-profit, member-owned financial institution that provides banking, investments, and insurance services to more than 250,000 members.
+At $5.6 billion in assets, it is one of the Greater Philadelphia area’s largest credit unions, proudly serving residents of Bucks, Chester, Delaware, Lancaster, Montgomery, and Philadelphia counties.
+Citadel is recognized as a Forbes 2022 Best-in-State Credit Union and a certified 2022 Great Place to Work.
+In addition, Citadel has been named one of the best performing credit unions in the nation by SNL Financial.
 For more information, visit CitadelBanking.com.